DarkiCraft/Singularity/README.md

   - This is by design: Singularity is built for static, type-safe, minimal-overhead linear algebra operations.

 ## Status:
-Currently working on a scalable foundation for expressions :)
+Foundations for expressions done!
+Now need to reorganize internals, and remove bloat from `Sglty::` :)

 Feedback and criticism are always welcome — I’m here to learn and make this better! <3